Case Interview Practice

 • Ignoring the competitive landscape.

-• Overlooking customer behavior and preferences.
+• Overlooking customer insights and preferences.

-• Neglecting to consider external factors.
+• Neglecting to consider the long-term implications of pricing strategies.

 Practice drills